eagerbeaver04/Yadro_test_task/README.md

    ```

 ## Building and Running
-1. Using only gcc compiler
+1. Using only gcc compiler:

 To build and run the project, follow these steps:

     1.1.
 Check the gcc compiler version: